Jacek-Rz/AWS-DevOps/cli/README.md

 - cli_history = enabled - you can enable commands history

 ### Enabling auto-completion
 I assume that you install aws-cli from snap and you use bash shell.
 So you can find aws_completer in this location:
-*/snap/aws-cli/current/bin/aws_completer*
+- */snap/aws-cli/current/bin/aws_completer*.
 Edit your *~/.profile* and add line at the end of the file:
-**export PATH=/snap/aws-cli/current/bin/:$PATH**
+- **export PATH=/snap/aws-cli/current/bin/:$PATH**.
 Edit your *~/.bashrc and add this command at the end of the file:
-**complete -C '/snap/aws-cli/current/bin/aws_completer' aws* Now after logout and login you can use autocompletion with *TAB*.
+- **complete -C '/snap/aws-cli/current/bin/aws_completer' aws*.
+Now after logout and login you can use autocompletion with *TAB*.
 AWS CLI also has autocompletion under interactive mode.
 Simply type **aws[ENTER]** and you are in the interactive mode.
 Start typing and you will see hints.